varvar/nlp/README.md

 * #### Notes: ####

-  "fileName" property from response object is required for getting the words list in next API call, since it's identifier for retrieving relevant json data.
-The rest of properties are for information only.
+  "fileName" property from response object required for getting the words list in next API call, since it's an identifier for retrieving relevant json data.
+The rest of properties is for information only.

 #### Get words list and repetitions ####